 - Cars are not branded nor kept aesthetically perfect.
 They are toys to be smashed, crashed, and rebuilt.

-- The game focuses on “rule of cool”- it aims for high speed and spectacular crashes.
+- The game focuses on the “rule of cool”- it aims for high speed and spectacular crashes.
 It chooses “awesome” over “beautiful”.

 Levels are also connected in ways which wouldn’t be possible in a realistic world.
 The protagonist lives next door to their school, which backs on to both their Dad’s factory and a high-level skate park, while pro skaters can spontaneously rig up a rail from this skate park to the protagonist’s backyard.
-As a realistic city, the world of THP8 is illogical…. but as a child’s imagined version of their hometown, the world makes sense.
+As a realistic city, the world of Project 8 is illogical…. but as a child’s imagined version of their hometown, the world makes sense.

 Mechanically, the player character felt comically out of place at the beginning, able to skate so fast and jump so far that I often overshot early-game goals and gaps.
 In a realistic approach to skating, that’s a flaw.
 But in a child’s imagination, being overpowered is par for the course.
-Also, Neversoft’s decision to make the default player character a child, and to feature younger professional skaters Lyn-Z Adams Hawkins and Nyjah Huston (aged 17 and 12 when THP8 was released) seems to support this view of the game.
+Also, Neversoft’s decision to make the default player character a child, and to feature younger professional skaters Lyn-Z Adams Hawkins and Nyjah Huston (aged 17 and 12 when Project 8 was released) seems to support this view of the game.

 The plot requires large amounts of suspension of disbelief, and relies heavily on the “rule of cool”.
 Tony Hawk himself teaches you to skate.
-Pro Skaters appear in your backyard, your school, and all around your town, even though the Project 8 competition is at least on a national scale.
+Professional skaters appear in your backyard, your school, and all around your town, even though the Project 8 competition is at least on a national scale.
 NPCs give you virtual money for pulling off impressive tricks near them, while multiple skate companies rush to sponsor you.
 The entire plot runs on a level of protagonist-focused attention that’s illogical even by video game standards.
 Again, as a realistic representation of skateboarding, this fails.
 As a child’s imagination of what becoming a pro skater would feel like, it at least gains some internal coherence.

 *Some of the differences in my recall turned out to be because I originally owned the PS2 version of Project 8, which did not have the open world feature.